LilyTronics/lily_data_logger_software/docs/installation.rst

 Extracting the files
 --------------------

+Unfortunately Windows Defender sees our software as a threat.
+We can guaranty that this is not the issue.
+To use the software you need to add it as exception to the Windows Defender.
+We are looking into this to solve this in a more elegant way.

 First create a folder where you want to install the application, for example:
 ``C:\LilyDataLoggerStudio``.
 But this can be any other folder you like.
 Also on Ubuntu this may be a different name.
 Open the zip file and extract the files to that folder.